 How to maintain your dryer

-1. Frequent check up by a specialized electrician – dryer’s exhaust vents should be cleaned and inspected annually depending on the frequency of work in your house.
+1. A frequent check-up by a specialized electrician – the dryer’s exhaust vents should be cleaned and inspected annually depending on the frequency of work in your house.

 2. Ensure the lint trap is clean.